Tennessee transgender bathroom bill put on pause due to ongoing lawsuit

-(WJHL) Legal trouble continues for a new law signed by Tennessee Governor Bill Lee which would mandate signs on transgender inclusive public restrooms.
+(WJHL) — Legal trouble continues for a new law signed by Tennessee Gov. Bill Lee which mandates signs on transgender-inclusive public restrooms.

 Just eight days after the bathroom bill became Tennessee law, it was blocked by a federal judge from being enforced statewide.
 That is because of a lawsuit filed, arguing it is unconstitutional and discriminatory.